Discovering DMR – 1

 1b) Color codes

 Another fundamental piece of the puzzle is color codes (CC).
-I'm not sure why they're called color codes, but they're like the Continuous Tone-Coded Squelch System (CTCSS) tones used for analog radio.
+They're like the Continuous Tone-Coded Squelch System (CTCSS) tones used for analog radio.
 When you want to use a DMR repeater, you need to program in the appropriate color code to open it up.
-There are 16 color codes, 0 - 15.
-(That's right, the color codes don't even have color names.
-Strange, right? !)
+There are 16 color codes, 0 – 15.
+Thanks to Nigel, G8IFF, for the following explanation of the reason they're called color codes:

 Just as with analog radio CTCSS tones, you need to get the appropriate color codes from the organization operating the repeater in order to be able to use the repeater.
 When you program a DMR channel, in addition to the frequency and the time slot, you must specify the color code; otherwise, you won't be able to access the repeater.
 So the magic formula to get onto a DMR repeater successfully = frequency + color code + time slot.